Ontario auditor general to examine health care, school boards, electricity

 Share via Email

-TORONTO — Ontario's auditor general is set to release her annual report Wednesday, with several sections looking at the province's health-care sector.
+TORONTO — Health care, electricity and school boards are among the issues Ontario's auditor general will be shining a spotlight on in her annual report today.

-Bonnie Lysyk's report this year dedicates five of her 14 value-for-money audits to aspects of health, including cancer treatment services, community health centres, health lab services, public drug programs and public health.
+Bonnie Lysyk's report dedicates five of her 14 value-for-money audits to aspects of health, including cancer treatment services, community health centres, health lab services, public drug programs and public health.

-It will examine whether Cancer Care Ontario is ensuring cancer treatments are provided in a timely, cost-efficient and fair way, whether accurate lab test results are being provided in a timely manner, and if people receiving public drug coverage get timely and cost-effective access to drugs and pharmacy services.
+The report will examine whether Cancer Care Ontario is ensuring cancer treatments are provided in a timely, cost-efficient and fair way, and whether accurate lab test results are being provided in a timely manner.

 Another area of the massive report will look at whether the Independent Electricity System Operator and the Ontario Energy Board are sufficiently overseeing electricity generators and if they are playing by the rules.